andrwkng/MeeqApp/README.md

 # Meeq
 Meeq is an android native, GPL-licensed, [Cognitive Behavioral Therapy (CBT)](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) app built in Kotlin and Jetpack compose.
+It adheres to Android design and development best practices.
+It is intended to be used to test and benchmark latest technologies in Modern Andrond Development like Jetpack compose.

-Unlike many CBT apps, it's fairly unbiased in what you use it for; it doesn't ask about you to do depression-specific CBT exercises.
-That makes it fairly quick and discreet to use, especially in a public setting.
+This app is currently work in progress and in continous development.
+Production release version is currently not available.

 ![image](https://github.com/andrwkng/MeeqApp/assets/10634755/71bee794-a11c-4423-aee2-89c3a44964ef)